 If there is spurring (sharp edges) of the back-cheek teeth (molars) then a general anaesthetic will be required.

-What can I do to help prevent dental disease?
+What can I do to help prevent dental disease for my rabbit?

 Feed a well-balanced diet high in fibre.

 A rabbit's diet should be mainly made up of hay (70%).
 As a guide, this means that a rabbit should eat its body size in the hay a day.
 This increase grinding, dental wear and promotes gut movement.